miky-kr5/Super-HUGS-Revolution-98/README.md

 Scoring:
 Hug people to increase your score.
 Every 25 hugs increases the current wave.
 Enemies become more frequent on higher waves.
 Hug as many people as you can before the time runs out.
+Avoid the guys that want to hug you until you explode!

 Aditional assets
 ----------------